 Is it rude to ask someone about how they voted?
 Nope, no way.
 Not if you sandwich it between "How much weight have you gained recently?" and "Do you think you're single because of your personality or your looks?"
 It's all in how you frame the question, you see!

 However, that doesn't necessarily mean any mention of politics is off limits; in fact, trying to dismiss a direct political question might mean engaging in a more broad discussion of the political process.
 If someone has asked you who you voted for, the estimable Miss Manners suggests you turn the question into a conversation about the nature of the secret ballot and its changing importance through history [source: Martin].

 But Britain is a different story.
 Talking about the election in a polling place — period — is off limits.
 If you're so much as speaking with your spouse about whether to vote for the city councilman who wants to ban recycling or the city councilwoman who wants to ban trash collection, you'll be asked to go outside [source: BBC].
 Also, you can't vote if you're a major royal.
-So if you run into Prince Harry at the grocery store, don't ask him who he voted for.
+So if you run into Prince William at the grocery store, don't ask him who he voted for.
 It's doubly rude.